 While nearly twice as many women study abroad than men, being a woman in a foreign country can present its challenges.
-This shouldn't discourage you from going, but it does mean that there are some things to consider when planning your program abroad, and while studying abroad.Click the arrow for more information
+This absolutely shouldn't discourage you from going abroad, but it does mean that there are some things to consider when planning your program and during your time abroad.Click the arrow for more information

 Before you go

 Researching your host country is necessary for every study abroad experience, but as a woman, it’s absolutely crucial to find out what kinds of behavior and dress are appropriate.
 For instance, in some countries smiling at a stranger or looking directly at a person could be construed as sexual.
 Sometimes what is acceptable behavior for women in the United States is unacceptable or unadvised in other cultures.

 One of the best ways to research a country is to talk to someone who has gone on a study abroad program to that country in the past, or talk to someone from that country.
 This will give you a first-hand guide to the culture and behavior towards women in the country you plan to visit.

 Another way to prepare for your study abroad experience is to research gender roles and their history in the country before you go.
 Try to find the answers to the following questions before you study abroad:

 - Is it safe for me to go out alone?
 At night?
 Are there areas or places I should avoid?